Next functions

 fetch(https://..., { cache: 'force-cache' | 'no-store' });

-• If there is a match and it is fresh, it will be returned from the cache.
+force-cache(default) - Next.js looks for a matching request in its HTTP cache.- If there is a match and it is fresh, it will be returned from the cache.

-• If there is no match or a stale match, Next.js will fetch the resource from the remote server and update the cache with the downloaded resource.
+- If there is no match or a stale match, Next.js will fetch the resource from the remote server and update the cache with the downloaded resource.

-• no-store - Next.js fetches the resource from the remote server on every request without looking in the cache, and it will not update the cache with the downloaded resource.
+no-store- Next.js fetches the resource from the remote server on every request without looking in the cache, and it will not update the cache with the downloaded resource.

 Good to know:

-• The no-cache option behaves the same way as no-store in Next.js.
+no-cacheoption behaves the same way asno-storein Next.js.

 options.next.revalidate